rehive/docs/source/includes/_transactions.md

 Create a transfer transaction.
 This will transfer currency from one user/account to another.
 If the recipient reference does not exist as a user in Rehive and the reference is an email address or mobile number then an invitation message will be sent to the recipient informing them thay have an unclaimed transaction.

 <aside class="notice">
-The transfer transaction endpoint is essentially a wrapper for standard debit/credit transactions.
+The transfer transaction endpoint is a wrapper for standard debit/credit transactions.
 If a transfer is completed successfuly it will create 2 transactions: one to debit from the sender and one to credit the receiver.
 The transactions are otherwise indentical to normal debit/credit transactions.
 You can view sender/receiver details by accessing the attributes `source_transaction` (indicates who the transfer came from) and `destination_transaction` (indicates who the transfer was sent to).
 </aside>

 #### Endpoint